Form MGT-6 - Applicability, Fees, Due Date

 Applicability of Form MGT-6

-MGT-6 should be filed by all corporations, save for exceptions, that are reporting beneficial interest in shares as laid down in Section 89(2) of the Companies Act, 2013.
+All corporations should file MGT-6, except for those reporting a beneficial interest in shares as laid down in Section 89(2) of the Companies Act, 2013.
 On declaring with respect to registered and beneficial shareholders, such corporations are required to file this form with the Registrar of Companies (ROC).

 Who needs to file MGT-6?

-The form must be filed by the corporation within 30 days upon receipt of the following notification:
+The corporation must file the form within 30 days upon receipt of the following notification:

-- A registered shareholder can complete Form MGT-4 to state that their shares are held for another individual.
+• A registered shareholder can complete Form MGT-4 to declare that their shares are held in the name of another individual.

 Why is it relevant?